Skip to contents

 )

 Notice how the autocorrelation of most predictors peaks at 1000 km, and remains positive for most of them across the entire distance span.
-This analysis suggests that the data has a strong spatial structure, and is likely not suited for non-spatial modelling.
+This analysis suggests that the data has a strong spatial structure we need to account for.

 plantae_rf <- spatialRF::rf(